 Online business directories can be a low-cost means of driving potential customers to your website.
 But how do you know which you should be advertising in?
-Emma Allen finds out how make the most of online directories
+Emma Allen explains

-"Online directories enable you to reach audiences who are browsing in that particular index or directory, as well as enhancing your search engine rankings on the internet," says Mark White, owner of Better Business Blogging.
+"Online directories enable you to reach audiences who are browsing in that particular index or directory, as well as enhancing your search engine rankings," says blogging consultant Mark White of Better Business Blogging.
 "They can be a low-cost method of increasing sales."

 So what sort of directories should you advertise in?
-Until now, online directories, such as Yell.com or the Yelp Directory, have tended to be index-based, simply listing the name and the contact details of the business.
+Until a few years ago, online directories, such as Yell.com or Yelp, tended to be index-based, simply listing the name and the contact details of the business.

 While using these sorts of directories can be worthwhile for search engine optimisation (SEO) purposes, advertising in this way will not necessarily attract new customers.
 "Business names can be one amongst hundreds on a page, so it’s highly competitive and it can be very difficult to stand out," explains White.